aaron-p1/threading.nvim/README.md

 - [x] `vim.fn` and `vim.cmd` available
 - [ ] `vim.opt` available
 - [ ] the remaining `vim.*` available
-- [ ] callbacks as parameters to functions that are sent to the main thread
+- [x] callbacks as parameters to functions that are sent to the main thread
+- [ ] metatables e.g. `vim.iter`
 - [ ] userdata e.g. for treesitter functions

+**Note**: The current implementation of callbacks being sent to the main thread needs to track if the callback is garbage collected by lua.
+This works in most cases but if you use a recursive function, it will not be deleted and therefore cause a small memory leak until the thread is stopped.
+But this should not matter in most cases because it only keeps uniquely defined callbacks.
+(If the same callback gets used multiple times, it will only be sent once.)
+So as long as you do not have tens of megabytes of source files that are recursive functions and get sent to the main thread, you should not even notice it.

 ## Additional TODO